 Our primary uses of cash are to fund product development costs, operating expenses and working capital requirements.
-Historically, we have funded our operations primarily through private placements of convertible preferred stock, bank financings and grants awarded from the NIH and other philanthropic organizations.
-As of December 31, 2017, we have \$2.7 million in awarded unused grants that can be utilized to offset program costs for our PBH, CHI and chronic glucagon programs as well as our auto-injectable diazepam program for treatment of seizures, in accordance with the grant agreements.
+In connection with our IPO, we received aggregate net proceeds of \$89.0 million.
+Prior to our IPO, we funded our operations primarily through private placements of convertible preferred stock, issuance of debt, and grants awarded from the NIH and other philanthropic organizations.
+As of September 30, 2018, we have \$2.1 million in awarded unused grants that can be utilized to offset program costs for several of our intermittent and chronic glucagon programs as well as our diazepam program, in accordance with the grant agreements.